 But unfortunately treatment of this common problem is not nearly as easy.

-When you hear; “when I get out of bed the first ten steps are agony” and the client points to the inside of their heel: you probably have Plantar Fasciitis.
+When I hear ‘when I get out of bed the first ten steps are agony’ and the client points to the inside of their heel, they probably have plantar fasciitis.

 The problem is very common, and can affect women in their middle age, young sportsmen, and everyone in between.